KPop Demon Hunters: Reception

+Viewership

+On July 29, 2025, Netflix announced that KPop Demon Hunters had become the platform's "most watched original animated film of all time".
+On August 26, Netflix said it had been watched 236 million times, passing Red Notice (2021) as its most-watched film.
+In late August, The Hollywood Reporter cited Netflix data showing the film's steady performance throughout the summer.
+On September 3, Netflix stated it had passed 266 million views, overtaking the first season of Squid Game (2021) to become Netflix's most-watched title; by 91 days after its release (the cutoff used by Netflix for recording official viewership), KPop Demon Hunters reached 325.1 million views.
+As of December 24, it had received more that 500 million views.
+Nielsen Media Research, which records streaming viewership on certain US television screens, reported that KPop Demon Hunters garnered 20.5 billion minutes of watch time in 2025, ranking as the most-streamed film of the year.

 Box office

 The sing-along version of KPop Demon Hunters was released in theaters on August 23, 2025.
 It debuted in 1,700 theaters, dethroning the 698-theatre release of Netflix's Glass Onion: A Knives Out Mystery (2022).
-It was initially projected to gross $18 to $20 million during its opening weekend.
+It was initially projected to gross $18 million to $20 million during its opening weekend.
 It was the company's best-performing theatrical release, beating out Glass Onion ($13.1 million in 2022).
 It was the first Netflix film to finish in first place over the weekend.
 Netflix did not report grosses.
 In the United States and Canada, KPop Demon Hunters made $19.2 million, ahead of Weapons, which was expected to remain in first during its third weekend.

 Jeremy Fuster of TheWrap wrote that its theatrical release was set to open higher than the three-day opening weekends of The Bad Guys 2 ($22 million) and Elio ($20.8 million); he said it would have made $100 million domestically had it not first been streamed.
-(Note: The most recent animated film to do so up until that point was Despicable Me 4 (2024).)
 Matt Schimkowitz of The A.V.
-Club wrote that the film's theatrical release drew many moviegoers who had likely streamed it.
-Ben Fritz of The Wall Street Journal noted that the film's acclaim led Netflix to make it a rare theatrical release.
+Club wrote that the theatrical release drew many moviegoers who had likely streamed it.
+Ben Fritz of The Wall Street Journal noted that the acclaim led Netflix to make it a rare theatrical release.
+Matthew Belloni of Puck noted that, due to the arrangement between Netflix and Sony for the production, most of the profit, including from any potentially subsequent franchise, would be accrued by Netflix, the distributor, rather than by Sony.
+For Netflix's film chief Dan Lin, "this is a studio chairman's dream: a relatively cheap superhit" with evident avenues for exploitation across multiple businesses being available, whereas Sony's film chief Tom Rothman "gotta be kicking himself over this one".